sandrorb/dmsa/Readme.txt

-Program developed in Qt/C++ to calculate the DMSA absolut uptake in nuclear medicine.
+Program developed in Qt/C++ for MacOSX to calculate the DMSA absolut uptake in nuclear medicine.